What’s so WRONG with people-pleasing?

 A thought that sometimes happens so fast that often you aren’t even aware of it.

 - It’s the husband who buys his wife WAY too much jewelry thinking it will make her love him more or make up for all the time he spends away from home doing other things.

-- It’s the mother who smothers her daughter with advice in an unhealthy attempt to show love.
+- It’s the mother who smothers her daughter with unwanted advice in an unhealthy attempt to show love.

 - It’s the man or the woman at the office who wears himself or herself out working overtime because they’re short-staffed and want to look good in the eyes of his boss or co-workers.

 - It’s the wife or husband who “bites their tongue” and says nothing each time their partner tells them how to see the world (at least the world according to them).

-- It’s the neighbor who agrees to build a fence when he’s physically not well for his fellow neighbors in an unhealthy attempt to show everyone how good he is.
+- It’s the neighbor who agrees to build a fence when he’s physically not well for his fellow neighbors in an unhealthy attempt to show everyone how great he is.